 Registration: Registration is not complete until the staff passcard/rec registration request (#4 below) has been approved by US Club Soccer.

 4. Submit staff passcard or rec registration request.
 In most cases, this step is completed by the club/organization’s registrar on behalf of the individual coach or staff member.
-This step may be completed before the Player Health and Safety Initiatives listed above, but the registration will not be approved until they are completed.
+This step may be completed before the Player Health and Safety Initiatives listed above.
+Background screening results and an eligibility determination for “flagged” applicants will not be considered until a passcard/registration request is made for that person.

 This requirement takes effect with the 2018-19 registration year.
 Please click here to read CEO Kevin Payne’s letter.

-Link/instructions: SafeSport.org.
-If you did not receive an email from US Club Soccer with instructions, please email [email protected] to receive an auto-email reply with the link, U.S. Soccer access code, and instructions to take the course.
+Instructions: Please click here to send an email and receive an auto-reply with the link, U.S. Soccer access code, and instructions to take the course.
 (The U.S. Center for SafeSport and U.S. Soccer will not allow the code to be posted publicly.)

 Once all three modules are completed, you will be able to download a master “SafeSport Trained” certificate from your SafeSport dashboard.
 Save this certificate.
 You will be required to upload it into your next US Club Soccer background screening application beginning with the 2018-19 registration year, as a condition of US Club Soccer staff registration.
 Important distinction: While you will receive a certificate after each of the three modules, uploading one of those does not suffice.
 US Club Soccer requires uploading the master “SafeSport Trained” certificate.